Panama Canal Division: History

-Panama Canal Division

-The Panama Canal Division was organized in 1921 and included units of the 10th Division that had not been inactivated after World War I. The Panama Canal Division was active until 1932.
+The Panama Canal Division was organized in 1921, and was active until 1932.
 Its initial composition included the 19th Infantry Brigade commanding the (14th and 65th Infantry Regiments, of which the 65th was stationed in Puerto Rico) and the 20th Infantry Brigade commanding the (33rd and 42nd Infantry Regiments).
+The 19th and 20th Infantry Brigades were the Regular Army elements of the World War I 10th Infantry Division that had been a part of the National Army and was demobilized in 1919.
 The two brigades appear to have been active until 1927.

 The commander of the Panama Canal Department, Major General Preston Brown, later determined that the defense of Panama would be better served by command groups representing the Atlantic and the Pacific.
 In 1932, the Army inactivated the division, keeping its Tables of Organization on file should the need arise to reactivate it.
 It never has.